minprog/uva-prog-wis/10 Week 1/15 Problem Set 0/10 Problem Set 0.md

 ## Preparation

-To be able to program a solution to this problem set, you may need to view [lecture 1](http://videolectures.net/mit600f08_grimson_lec01/) and read up on the follow documentation:
+To be able to program a solution to this problem set, you need to read up on the follow documentation:

 * [Introduction](http://www.greenteapress.com/thinkpython/thinkCSpy/html/chap01.html) from *How to think like a Computer Scientist* ([PDF](http://staff.science.uva.nl/~mstgeman/progwis/Chapter1.pdf))
 * [Variables and statements](http://www.greenteapress.com/thinkpython/thinkCSpy/html/chap02.html) from *How to think like a Computer Scientist* ([PDF](http://staff.science.uva.nl/~mstgeman/progwis/Chapter2.pdf))